 |This pattern, found only in six to seven-inch ruffled, tricorner and crimped bowls is sometimes referred to as Bellflower--perhaps a better name as the design has small bell-shaped flowers.
-I have records of only bowls in amethyst/purple and peach opal selling, but Carl O. Burns, in his book on Dugan & Diamond, reports cards trays, compotes, and nappies as well as marigold and oxblood and a very rare green.
+Carl O. Burns, in his book on Dugan & Diamond, reports cards trays, compotes, and nappies as well as marigold and oxblood and a very rare green.

-|This is the first piece of Bells and Beads I've heard of in white.
-Not only that, but it has an opalescent edge and is in the scarce tricorner crimped shape.
+|This piece of Bells and Beads is white with an opalescent edge and is in the scarce tricorner crimped shape.
 It sold at auction in 2012 for $275.
 Photo courtesy of Mickey Reichel Auctions.|